 In 2014, two applications for amendments to the primary authorizations to mine at Lost Creek were submitted to federal regulatory agencies, NRC and BLM, for the development and mining of LC East Project and the KM Horizon at Lost Creek.
 In 2015, the BLM issued a notice of intent to complete an environmental impact statement for the application.
 The NRC is participating in this review as a cooperating agency.
 A permit amendment requesting approval to mine at the LC East Project and within the KM Horizon at the Lost Creek Project was also submitted to the WDEQ.
 Approval will include an aquifer exemption.
+The request related to the KM Horizon at Lost Creek was subsequently withdrawn.
 The air quality permit will be revised to account for additional surface disturbance.
 An application will be submitted to Sweetwater County to re-zone the land at LC East.
 A subsequent Development Plan will also have to be submitted for review and approval.
 Numerous well permits from the State Engineer's Office will be required.
+The BLM published a Final Environmental Impact Statement ("FEIS") on the amendment application in January 2019.
+It is anticipated that permits and authorizations will be completed in 2019.
+See also Lost Creek Regulatory Proceedings, in Management Discussion and Analysis, below.